Jacks

 November 5, 1973

-One supposes that it all started nearly four years ago when Jack Reilly concluded that it might prove profitable to open his own saloon than to run somebody else’s, which he had been doing for enough years to make himself something of a legend in a town rather given to legends – Cambridge – in his own right!
+One supposes that it all started nearly four years ago when Jack Reilly concluded that it might prove profitable to open his own saloon than to run somebody else’s, which he had been doing for enough years to make himself something of a legend in a town rather given to legends – Cambridge – in his own right.

-Since the premises he inherited between Harvard & Central Square were the former province of a local prizefighter, Jack wisely engaged the services of a number of one-time Harvard jocks to serve as bartenders.
+Since the premises he inherited between Harvard and Central Square were the former province of a local prize fighter, Jack wisely engaged the services of a number of one-time Harvard jocks to serve as bartenders.
 That they didn’t know how to mix drinks seemed to be of scant importance; charisma has been one of the bar’s selling points.
 Eventually he started dressing them up in striped rugby shirts with the result that Jack’s employees collectively resemble a bunch of limp-wristed refugees from a psychedelic chain gang.

-Then, he started rounding up entertainment – among the early performers were a soft folk-rock group called ‘Sweet Potato Pie’, a Harvard student who would be heard from later named Reeve Little, and Spider John Koerner, who in one genesis or another veritably represented the by-then allegedly dead folk music revival of the 60’s.
+Then, he started rounding up entertainment.
+Among the early performers were a folk-rock group called Sweet Potato Pie, a Harvard student who would be heard from later named Reeve Little, and Spider John Koerner, who in one genesis or another veritably represented the by-then allegedly dead folk-music revival of the 60’s.

-So, unless you get there very early these days, you need a machete to hack your way in, because besides putting on stage the best local talent – and Jacks has become the local bellweather for up-and-coming acts – in the area, you never know who is going to turn up & play.
+So, unless you get there very early these days, you need a machete to hack your way in, because besides putting on stage the best local talent – and Jacks has become the local bellwether for up-and-coming acts in the area – you never know who is going to turn up and play.
+But the funny thing at Jacks is that the beautiful people have to stand in line like everybody else to hear the music and, if they can distract the bartender away from his Scrabble and/or chess game (odds are he’s got both going at once), get a drink.

 (by George Kimball)

-Published On: December 17, 2013
+Published On: September 17, 2024